We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 In November 2016, Turkey’s Information and Communication Technologies Authority ordered Turkish ISPs to block access to Tor and several VPNs services including Hotspot Shield, Psiphon, TunnelBear, VyprVPN and ExpressVPN.

-The government uses deep packet inspection (DPI) to inspect, identify, and block traffic if it belongs to one of these VPN services.
+ISPs use deep packet inspection (DPI) to inspect, identify, and block traffic if it belongs to one of these VPN services.

 Which VPNs Are Banned in Turkey?